 Posted on 29 September 2018 by Rebecca

-My husband ( Irish ) and I have ( UK ) have moved back to the UK and are looking to buy a house shortly.
-We had a mortgage in the USA ( recently sold ) and a credit history.
+My husband (Irish) and I (UK) have moved back to the UK and are looking to buy a house shortly.
+We had a mortgage in the USA (recently sold) and a credit history.
 We also have an existing mortgage in Ireland.
-7 years ago I had a small uk mortgage.
+7 years ago I had a small UK mortgage.
 We have 110K deposit in my local bank.
 Are we going to struggle to get a mortgage? or does our overseas credit history count?

 Your overseas credit history will not count unless you apply to a UK branch of the same financial institution and they are able to either search their American database or get a copy of your account conduct from their American colleagues.
 Unfortunately, your UK mortgage will no longer show on a credit search as records are only kept for 6 years and your Irish mortgage will not show up as it is held in another country.

 To give yourself the best chance of getting a mortgage you should make sure you are registered on the voter's roll and try to obtain a current account or credit card with the bank your deposit is held with.